 A TENS machine is a natural way to relieve pain during early labour.
 It is a great distraction from the pain of contractions and can be used alongside other techniques such as hypnobirthing and a birthing ball.
 Read all about the pros and cons in my post How to use a TENS Machine in Early Labour

 7. Water Birth

 I wanted to experience a water birth as I have heard a lot of positives about them.
 I like the idea of giving birth in water however, I wasn’t able to have one for either of my births.
 Some of the pros I liked were the relaxing feel of being in warm water and feeling less exposed.
-Coming soon a post sharing everything I found out about water births when I was planning to have one and why I didn’t get to try it.
+Check out this post sharing everything I found out about water births when I was planning to have one and why I didn’t get to try it.

 8. Gas and Air

 Gas and air is made up of half oxygen and half nitrous oxide.
 You breathe it through a mouthpiece which you hold in your hand until you need to use it.
 It takes about 20 seconds to work, so take slow deep breaths when you feel a contraction coming.
 It is a popular pain relief option because it has no side effects for the baby.
 Also, it is easy to use and can be used as much or little as you feel you need to.
 I used it in my first labour alongside a birthing ball and a TENS machine.
 A downside to using gas and air is it can make you feel sick, light-headed and also give you a dry mouth.
 To help ease these side effects I used a lip balm, drank plenty of water, used a moisturiser on my face and the midwife gave me anti-sickness medication.